Ronan O'Gara: 2008–2011

 On 11 March 2008, O'Gara was named as Ireland team captain for the first time in his career, leading the side in the Six Nations match against England at Twickenham.

 On 14 March 2009, O'Gara overtook Jonny Wilkinson to become the top Six Nations point scorer ever.
 On 20 March 2009, he scored a late drop goal in the 78th minute to beat Wales and secure for Ireland their first Grand Slam for 61 years.
 O'Gara started against Australia in the first match of Ireland's 2009 November Series, scoring 10 points.
 He then lost his place in the starting line-up to Johnny Sexton and did not play against Fiji or South Africa.

 O'Gara regained the fly-half spot in Ireland's opening 2010 Six Nations Championship games against Italy and France, but was back on the bench for the remaining three games.
 He had a 100% kicking record for the 2010 Six Nations.
 O'Gara was selected in Ireland's squad for their 2010 Summer Tour to New Zealand and Australia, and started against New Zealand, converting 3 tries, but was on the bench for the Australia test.
 O'Gara became the third Irishman to win 100 caps when he came off the bench during Ireland's first 2010 Autumn Series test against South Africa.
 He started against Samoa and scored 15 points, including a try.
 He came off the bench against New Zealand and Argentina.

 O'Gara came off the bench against Italy and France in the 2011 Six Nations Championship, and started against Scotland, winning the title of Man of the Match.
 He started against Wales and became the first Irishman to score over 1,000 points in international matches.
 He came off the bench against England, as Ireland prevented them from winning a Grand Slam.

 O'Gara was selected in Ireland's squad for the 2011 Rugby World Cup.
-He played in all of Ireland's pool games, coming of the bench against the United States and Australia, and starting against Russia.
+He played in all of Ireland's pool games, coming off the bench against the United States and Australia, and starting against Russia.
 In the Russia game, he became Ireland's highest points scorer in World Cup matches.
 He was selected ahead of Johnny Sexton for Ireland's crunch Pool C game against Italy, and scored 16 points as Ireland won 36–6.
 He retained the fly-half jersey for Ireland's quarter-final against Wales, scoring a penalty and a conversion as Ireland lost 22–10.

 In an interview after Ireland's 15–6 World Cup victory over Australia on 17 September 2011, O'Gara hinted at his possible retirement from international rugby after the conclusion of the World Cup, but subsequently said that his words had been misinterpreted.